terraform-ibm-modules/terraform-ibm-powervs-infrastructure/reference-architectures/standard/deploy-arch-ibm-pvs-inf-standard.md

 Building upon the VPC service that were previously created when you deployed Secure infrastructure on VPC for regulated industries, Power Infrastructure for deployable architectures creates a Power Virtual Server workspace and connects it with VPC services.
 Proxy service for public internet access from PowerVS workspace is configured.

-Additional management components (NFS server, NTP forwarder, and DNS forwarder) may be installed on VPC optionally.
+You can optionally install more management components (such as NFS server, NTP forwarder, and DNS forwarder) on VPC.

 ## Architecture diagram
 {: #architecture-diagram}